 In the 18th century, British and American people considered the tomato a deadly poison.
 It’s a nightshade family member, like eggplants, potatoes, peppers, and tobacco.
 The nightshade family gets its nickname from the most prominent poisonous perennial, belladonna, or deadly nightshade.

 The first reference to tomato ketchup wasn’t until 1812.
 Early tomato ketchup recipes even included anchovies, likely to still get that umami flavor.
 However, the anchovies were dropped from recipes by the mid-1850s.
-American cooks started to sweeten ketchup recipes, and farmers began to sell their own recipes.
+American cooks started to sweeten ketchup recipes, and farmers began to sell their own recipes in the late 19th century.
 Heinz Tomato Ketchup launched in 1876, and the rest is tomato history.

 Traditional mushroom ketchup is easy to make, looks like black bean soup, and tastes like soy sauce.
 You can use fresh mushrooms as the base and also incorporate dried mushrooms into the seasoning process for more mushroom flavor.